Charleston apartment giant expands into the warehouse space in latest deal

 Faith's peninsula-based company oversees a $200 billion global portfolio made up mostly of conventional apartments, student housing and active-adult communities in 200 markets.
 It’s also one of the largest management and ownership firms in the U.S., with 630,000 rental units.

-The Thackeray deal marks the company's first foray into the warehouse business.
-Faith said the rapid rise in online shopping, accelerated by the COVID-19 pandemic this year, drew Greystar’s attention to that corner of the commercial real estate market.
+The Thackeray deal marks Greystar's first foray into the unglamorous warehouse business.
+Faith said rising demand for storage space fueled by the growth in online shopping — and accelerated by the COVID-19 pandemic — drew the firm’s attention to that corner of the real estate market.

 “We will not lose our focus on continuing to innovate and grow in the rental housing space, but this will give our platform additional growth prospects,” he said Wednesday.